-A few other things: there is a word version of this two-page algorithm on the website if you want to make changes to it in order to match a specific machine or set of guidelines/ protocols.
+A few other things: there is a word version of this two-page algorithm (plus the third page of optional reference charts) on the website if you want to make changes to it in order to match a specific machine or set of guidelines/ protocols.
 And then there's an annotated version (just after this blank one) to reiterate some of the concepts and to link readers back to sections of this manual where things were discussed the first time around.
 There's also a bit of extra information about a few straggler ideas that we didn't discuss in previous sections.